onthecodepath/iOS-Interview-Questions/README.md

     - What is the difference between copy and retain?
 - [Thread Management](https://github.com/onthecodepath/iOS-Interview-Questions#thread-management)
     - What is the difference between atomic and non-atomic synthesized properties?
+    - What is the difference between a stack vs a heap?

 ## Core Data